 This is a real psychological phenomenon, known as the ‘Internal Locus of Evaluation.’

-Well, in layman’s terms, if you have an internal locus of evaluation then you don’t depend on other people’s opinions.
+In layman’s terms, if you have an internal locus of evaluation then you don’t depend on other people’s opinions.
 You trust your own judgements and your self-esteem isn’t affected by the approval (or lack of) of others.

 If you have an external locus of evaluation, you do depend on outside validation.
 Rogers suggested that if an individual has an external locus of evaluation then they could actually fail to self-actualise (to realise their true talent and potential) because the need for positive regard and approval from others can actually overtake a person’s desire to grow and better oneself.

-Namely, not focusing on world domination because the boy you like hasn’t texted you back.
+In other words, not focusing on world domination because the boy you like hasn’t texted you back.

-Like any psychologist worth his salt, Rogers chalked a lot of this up to what happens to an individual during childhood.
+Rogers chalked a lot of this up to what happens to an individual during childhood.
 As children, we look to other people for approval and positive regard.
 When we get positive feedback from performing a certain behaviour, we feel good about ourselves.
 If, however, a behaviour does not receive positive regard then we either need to go without or change our behaviour in order to get the positive feedback.

 And that’s pretty scary and not at all healthy.